G-MontaG/leetcode/trees/DFS and BFS/README.md

 [Wiki](https://en.wikipedia.org/wiki/Depth-first_search)

+The non-recursive implementation is similar to breadth-first search but differs from it in two ways:

+- it uses a stack instead of a queue, and
+- it delays checking whether a vertex has been discovered until the vertex is popped from the stack rather than making this check before adding the vertex.

 # Breadth-first search

 Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
 It starts at the tree root (or some arbitrary node of a graph, sometimes referred to as a 'search key'), and explores all of the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level.